 The GCF has put a lot of emphasis on encouraging strong country ownership.
 Indeed, two of the objectives of the RPSP are to enable NDA/FPs (i) to lead effective intra-governmental coordination mechanisms, including the no-objection procedure, and (ii) to effectively engage stakeholders in consultative processes, including the preparation of coherent country programmes.
 However, countries retain a lot of flexibility in institutionalizing their own processes for intra-governmental coordination, in the no-objection procedure and in stakeholder consultations, and therefore determining what country ownership means to them.
-This seems likely to continue, as a number of countries have not even applied for readiness grants to put in place inclusive coordination and consultation processes.
+This seems likely to continue, as a number of consultation processes.

-&lt;sup>18 Green Climate Fund, Seventh Report of the Green Climate Fund to the Conference of the Parties to the United Nations Framework Convention on Climate Change, GCF/B.20/15, 8 June 2018, p.
+18 Green Climate Fund, Seventh Report of the Green Climate Fund to the Conference of the Parties to the United Nations Framework Convention on Climate Change, GCF/B.20/15, 8 June 2018, p.
 3.